-The Pricing Certificate to be executed by an Authorized Officer of the Authority, which certificate is a part of the Resolution authorizing the issuance of the Bonds, will approve the form and content of this Official Statement, and any addenda, supplement or amendment thereto, and will authorize its further use in the reoffering of the Bonds by the Underwriters.
+The Pricing Certificate executed by an Authorized Officer of the Authority, which certificate is a part of the Resolution authorizing the issuance of the Bonds, approves the form and content of this Official Statement, and any addenda, supplement or amendment thereto, and authorizes its further use in the reoffering of the Bonds by the Underwriters.

-TRINITY RIVER AUTHORITY OF TEXAS
+TRINITY RIVER A .UTHORITY OF TEXAS J. KEVIN WARD

-J. Kevin Ward

-J. KEVIN WARD

-General Manager